Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 **Implementation Parity Notes — Code vs Spec (as of 2025‑09‑26)**
 - Global
   - Max 3 unique pairs/user: enforced on create endpoints (Heatmap/RSI/Correlation).
-  - Rate limiting (5 alerts/user/hour) and digest batching: not implemented; only test‑email endpoints are rate‑limited.
+  - Rate limiting (5 alerts/user/hour) and digest batching: implemented in `app/email_service.py` for all alert types; only successful sends count toward the cap; overflows are batched into a digest sent at most once per hour.
   - Per‑pair concurrency and stale‑bar skip: implemented across services.
 - RSI OB/OS
   - Triggers: implemented as threshold crossings with Only‑NEW K=3 and 1‑bar confirmation, plus hysteresis re‑arm at 65/35.
 In‑zone policy is not supported.